Thai-Inspired Shrimp Coconut Noodle Soup

 Notes

-1. Here are the ingredients if you can’t find the packet, but want to include similar flavors: Gluten free oyster sauce, fish sauce, gluten free tamari soy sauce, garlic, cane sugar, thai dried chili flakes, garlic powder, dried porcini mushroom, white pepper, yeast extract
+• The ingredients if you can't find the packet, but want to include similar flavors: Gluten free oyster sauce, fish sauce, gluten free tamari soy sauce, garlic, cane sugar, Thai dried chili flakes, garlic powder, dried porcini mushroom, white pepper, yeast extract